 In 2000, she moved to New York to pursue a career in the wine industry, working as a Sales Manager for Clicquot, Inc., and for Rudd Winery as the Eastern Regional Sales Manager.
 In 2005, she earned the WSET (Wine & Spirit Education Trust) Higher Certificate and the WSET Diploma.
 She left Rudd in 2006 to import her own wine brand from Argentina.
 She also taught wine classes at the French Culinary Institute in New York and at Florida International University.

 In 2006, she moved to the Napa Valley and married Michael Honig.
 Stephanie travels the globe developing Honig’s international and national presence, and handles public relations for the family business.
 She serves on the Public Relations Committee and the International Ambassadors Committee at the Napa Valley Vintners.
 She is active in raising funds for mental health and for Type 1 diabetes research.
-She lives on the Honig property in Rutherford with her husband Michael, their daughters Sophia and Lola, sons Sebastian and Santiago, and their dogs Hunter and Popeye.
+She lives on the Honig property in Rutherford with her husband Michael, their daughters Sophia and Lola, sons Sebastian and Santiago, and their dogs Hunter and Dulce.

 Regina Weinstein came to work for the family business in 1997, following a 15-year stint as a Product Marketing Manager in the high-tech world, bringing with her a wealth of knowledge and creativity.
 As Director of Marketing and Retail, she handles all aspects of marketing for the winery: design and creation of marketing materials (yes, the infamous Honig postcards); package design; the Honig website; sales materials; and handles social media for the winery.
 She also oversees Retails operations, including the Tasting Room and E-commerce.